Department of Communication Studies

 - Connecting with an Alumni Mentor with similar interests

-- Participating in exclusive workshops and networking opportunities
+- Participating in exclusive workshops

-- Receiving specialized internship coaching and academic advising
+- Receiving specialized coaching and advising

 - Building a Personalized Career Pathway that guides students to graduation